BiBicreator/ICT111-RSUROOKIE-MVP/docs/updated-requriments-note.md

 ## Purpose

-The team reviewed the system requirements during Lab 09 to ensure the prototype follows responsible design principles, including privacy, security, legal, and ethical considerations.
+The team reviewed the system requirements during Lab 09 to ensures the prototype follows responsible design principles, including privacy, security, legal, and ethical considerations.

 After the review, **no functional requirements in `system-requirements.md` required changes**.
 The existing requirements continue to support the project objectives.
 The team will improve implementation by adding stronger privacy protection, security measures, and responsible AI practices without changing the original requirements.